Deion Sanders: Cincinnati Reds (1994–1995)

 The Braves traded Sanders to the Cincinnati Reds in exchange for Roberto Kelly on May 30, 1994.
 In 46 games played, Sanders batted .277 and stole 19 bases.
 The following year, he played in 33 games for the Reds, recording a .240 batting average with 16 stolen bases before being traded to the San Francisco Giants.

 San Francisco Giants (1995)

-Sanders was sent to the San Francisco Giants in an eight-player trade on July 21, 1995.
+On July 21, 1995, the Reds traded Sanders, David McCarty, Ricky Pickett, John Roper, and Scott Service to the San Francisco Giants for Dave Burba, Darren Lewis, and Mark Portugal.
 He batted .280, hit 5 home runs and stole 8 bases in 52 games for the Giants.

 Cincinnati Reds (1997, 2001)

 In 1997, Sanders finished second in the NL with 56 stolen bases in 115 games while with the Cincinnati Reds before leaving baseball for three years.